All chemical engineering majors are expected to consult the catalog and handbook before planning their course selections.

 The responsibility for proper registration and for satisfying prerequisites for any course rests with the student, as does the responsibility for proper achievement in courses in which the student is enrolled.
 Each student should be familiar with the provisions of this catalog, including the academic regulations.

 It is strongly recommended that every chemical engineering student satisfy the mathematics, chemistry and physics requirements as early as possible in their program.

 To be eligible for a bachelor's degree in engineering, a student must have an overall average of at least a "C" (2.0) and a grade of "C" or better in all engineering courses.
 Responsibility for knowing and meeting all degree requirements for graduation rests with the student.

-The Chemical and Biochemical Engineering department publishes a handbook [link to UG Handbook] which gives the detailed regulations and policies in the department.
+The Chemical, Biochemical and Environmental Engineering department publishes a handbook which gives the detailed regulations and policies in the department.
 Students are urged to obtain this handbook in order to aid their planning of a chemical engineering education at UMBC.